-Hours of operation for the Recreation Department are 9 am to 1:00 PM on Tuesday and Thursday.
-The Recreation Coordinator is in charge of scheduling the Multi-Purpose Room the former gym at the Town Office Building.
-This building has heavy usage.
-It hosts Town Voting, American Red Cross Blood drives, community benefit dinners, class night for Chester Academy, youth basketball, adult volleyball, adult basketball, group exercise classes, and resident usage requests.
 French Field is approximately five acres and contains two baseball fields.
-The fields are used by Chester Academy and local youth and adult baseball and softball programs, and the Recreation Department manages scheduling.
-Nichols Field. approximately 2.4 acres, contains a soccer field, a parking area, and a baseball or softball field.
-Town Maintenance is responsible for the mowing for the fields, and other maintenance is carried out by the Recreation Commission and volunteers.
+Nichols Fields is approximately 2.4 acres and contains a soccer field, a parking area and a baseball/softball field in addition to a basketball/pickleball court.
+The fields are used by Chester Academy, Chester Recreation Department and other community organizations and the Recreation Department manages scheduling.
 In 1997, the Town acquired Wason Pond as well as the Wason Pond Community Center.
-In addition to improvements to the physical building, the site hosts the Summer Program, Fishing Derby, Wason Pond Pounder Obstacle Race, Soccer and usage by Chester Academy for their Cross Country meets.
+In addition to improvements to the physical building, the site hosts the Summer Program, Fishing Derby, Wason Pond Pounder Obstacle Race, and numerous sports and fitness programs.
 The fields at this site address the need for more ballfield space in Chester.
 The children of Chester are the largest beneficiaries of the recreation programs.
-Approximately 300 children, from preschool and kindergarten to grade 12, participate in the sports program each year.
+Approximately 300 children, from preschool and kindergarten to grade 12 participate in the recreation programs each year.